PyGithub/PyGithub/CONTRIBUTING.md

 Run a specific test with `python -m github.tests TestCase` or `python -m github.tests TestCase.testMethod`.

 If you add a new test, for example `Issue139.testCompletion`, you must add an import in `github/tests/AllTests.py`.
-Then, you have to run `python -m github.tests Issue139.testCompletion --record` to create the `github/tests/ReplayData/*.txt` files needed for you new test.
+Then, you have to run `python -m github.tests Issue139.testCompletion --record` to create the `github/tests/ReplayData/*.txt` files needed for your new test.
 Check them and commit them as well.
 You will need a `GithubCredentials.py` file at the root of the project with the following contents: